tusharsharma5347/KrishiConnect/README.md

 1. **Fork the repository** and create your feature branch.
 2. **Submit a pull request** with a detailed description of your improvements or fixes.
 3. **Join the conversation**: Reach out with suggestions or questions!

-For more details, refer to our [contribution guidelines](link-to-contribution-guide).

----

-## 📜 License

-KrishiConnect is licensed under the MIT License.
-For more information, see the [LICENSE](link-to-license) file.

 ---